SMS language: Use in schoolwork

-Use of SMS language in schools tended to be seen as negative effects.
-There have been some reports in the media of children using SMS language for essays in school.
-The New Zealand Qualifications Authority refuted press reports that they had authorized the use of text abbreviations in exam answers, with a spokesperson saying that "there had been no change to guidelines and there was no specific policy about text language."
+Use of SMS language in schools tended to be seen as negative.
+There have been media reports of children using SMS language in school essays.
+The New Zealand Qualifications Authority denied press reports that they had authorized the use of text abbreviations in exam answers, a spokesperson said "there had been no change to guidelines and there was no specific policy about text language."

-A study performed by Cingel & Sundar (2012) investigated the relationship between the use of SMS language and grammar in adolescents.
+A study performed by Cingel and Sundar (2012) investigated the relationship between the use of SMS language and grammar in adolescents.
 By using a self-report survey where the 228 middle school participants would answer questions regarding their texting behaviors, as well as a ten minute in-class grammar assessment, the study gathered information on how the amount of time a student spent online affected their writing.
-Cingel & Sundar (2012) hypothesized that the more text messages a student received and sent, the more grammar ‘adaptations’ their writing would contain.
+Cingel and Sundar hypothesized that the more text messages a student received and sent, the more grammar 'adaptations' their writing would contain.
 The results reflected a negative relationship between text messaging and adolescent grammar skills.
-They concluded that the more time the youth spend on technology, the more they become acquainted with “techspeak” or “textese,” and thus allow their approach to grammar and academic writing to change.
+They concluded that the more time youth spend on technology, the more they become acquainted with "techspeak" or "textese," and thus allow their approach to grammar and academic writing to change.